percona/percona-server/doc/source/tokudb/tokudb_variables.rst

   :default: ON

-The |TokuDB| replication code will run row events from the binary log with :ref:`tokudb_read_free_replication` when the slave is in read-only mode.
-This variable is used to disable the slave read only check in the |TokuDB|
+The |TokuDB| replication code will run row events from the binary log with :ref:`tokudb_read_free_replication` when the replica is in read-only mode.
+This variable is used to disable the replica read only check in the |TokuDB|
 replication code.

-This allows Read-Free-Replication to run when the slave is NOT read-only.
-By default, :variable:`tokudb_rpl_check_readonly` is enabled (check that slave is read-only).
+This allows Read-Free-Replication to run when the replica is NOT read-only.
+By default, :variable:`tokudb_rpl_check_readonly` is enabled (check that replica is read-only).
 Do **NOT** change this value unless you completely understand the implications!